 But as thousands of Palestinians showed up to achieve that murderous goal, the media was determined to tell another tale.
 Press reports insisted that the march was “against the occupation” and “for humanitarian relief” in Gaza.
 Such nonsense continued even as rioters destroyed the very infrastructure that enables Israel to deliver food, medicine and supplies into Gaza.

-This Last week, the media narrative shifted.
+week, the media narrative shifted.
 Despite all evidence to the contrary, suddenly we were told that the riots in Gaza were against the opening of the U.S. Embassy in Jerusalem.
 “Marches over embassy move take on violent edge” read a headline in The Post, one of many similar headlines around the globe.

 The media also insisted that these riots had been peaceful protests, or “mostly” peaceful, whatever that means.
 Apparently, grenades, molotov cocktails, fire kites, explosive devices, guns and machetes don’t quite hit the media’s bar for what constitutes Palestinian violence.